snilbog/week04day05homework/week_00_installfest/install_fest_osx.md

 #Verify your installation

-1.) **Quit iTerm** to make sure all of your settings are the latest version and restart it.
+1.) **Quit iTerm**

 2.)
+Restart iTerm (this ensures that all changes are applied)

+3.)
 Run each of these commands and then call someone over to validate your installation is correct.

 ```
 rails -v